 This principle influences visitor behaviour and supports the page's conversion goal.

 Independent landlords are time-poor and sceptical of software promises they've seen before.
 The page needs to show specific capability (what tasks does this actually handle?), prove it's been adopted by landlords like them (testimonials with property counts and specific problem descriptions), and make the demo feel low-commitment and useful rather than a sales call in disguise.
-The 'Show Your Free Demo Now' CTA does the last part — 'show' implies they receive value in the interaction, not just pitch.
+The 'Show Your Free Demo Now' CTA does the last part.
+'Show' implies they receive value in the interaction, not just pitch.

-Trustpilot ratings appear in the hero, below the features section, and in the testimonial grid — three distinct positions.
+Trustpilot ratings appear in the hero, below the features section, and in the testimonial grid: three distinct positions.
 Each placement addresses a different stage of conversion scepticism: the hero rating reduces initial bounce by confirming legitimacy, the mid-page rating reinforces the decision as the visitor is weighing features, and the testimonial grid rating grounds the social proof in a specific review context.
 Multiple placements work because trust anxiety resurfaces at each decision point.

 The 'Why Landlord Vision?' section uses three focused benefit columns: Financial Management Made Easy, Smart Property Management Simplified, and Stay Compliant.
-These aren't feature descriptions — they're outcome statements.
+These aren't feature descriptions.
+They're outcome statements.
 Financial management, day-to-day organisation, and compliance anxiety are the three core problems independent landlords face.
 Mapping features to those exact problems communicates relevance without listing a product roadmap.

 The BBA, NRLA, and government body logos in the hero section signal regulatory credibility and professional endorsement.
 For a property management software targeting landlords, professional association recognition is a trust signal that matters because landlord regulation is complex and frequently changing.
 When a product is associated with the recognised bodies that help landlords stay compliant, the product's compliance features carry more weight.